 How do you spar properly?

-Of course you get hit, sometimes you get hurt when sparring and aye black eyes and burst noses are a distinct possibility, but some poorallow something similar to "Gym Wars" to break out during sparring, which get fighters hurt, both mentally and physically.
+Aways remember that sparring is just a practice session, that's all it is.
+I have seen many injuries occur during unsafe sparring sessions in some boxing gyms.
+Sparring bouts are not a full blooded competition, they are nothing more than a training and learning process for the two boxers taking part.
+Of course you get hit, sometimes you get hurt when sparring, so aye black eyes and burst noses are a distinct possibility, but some poor boxing trainers allow or actively encourage 'Full Fights' to break out during sparring, which get fighters hurt, both mentally and physically.
 That's not what sparring is all about.
-Sparring should ideally be done in a friendly and non-competitive atmosphere, wearing large well padded , gum shields, low blow protector and full .
+Sparring should be done in a friendly and non-competitive atmosphere, wearing large well padded 16 or 18 ounce boxing gloves, gum shields, low blow protector and full head guards.

-There are some workout routines listed here that you can include in your boxing training schedule to help give you much more explosive punches.
+As we are on the subject of punches, there are some workout routines listed here that you can include in your boxing training schedule to help give you much more explosive punches.